On-Demand Webinar | Website enforcement: Does Google’s policy change deliver for brands?

 Upon being notified by brand owners, Google will now remove from search results links to pages on websites that list counterfeits.
 This as a step in the right direction – trademark owners no longer need a Court Order before Google will evaluate counterfeits in organic search.

-Hear from experts at Daniel Wellington, Wiggin, and Incopro on why Google needs to go further in tackling counterfeits.
+Hear from experts at Daniel Wellington, Wiggin, and Corsearch on why Google needs to go further in tackling counterfeits.

 Agenda